Complaint Policies

 If the student is not satisfied with the College’s written response to the complaint, the student may compose a letter of appeal describing the initial complaint and explaining the reason for his/her dissatisfaction with the College’s written response.
 This letter should be addressed to the President and must be submitted within 10 business days after receiving the College’s written response.
 The President, or designee, will act on the appeal and render a final decision in writing to the student.

-Non-Retaliation: Terra State Community College strictly adheres to and enforces a non-retaliation policy.
+Terra State Community College strictly adheres to and enforces a non-retaliation clause.
 Retaliation against an individual who has complained about sexual discrimination, harassment, and/or misconduct and retaliation against individuals for cooperating with an investigation of a sexual discrimination and/or harassment complaint is unlawful and will not be tolerated by the College.
 Any person who violates this policy will be subject to discipline, up to and including termination if they are an employee, and/or dismissal if they are a student.

 General Public Complaint Policy